Rahn20/c-sharp/README.md

 ## PersonRegistration

 This Windows Forms application, utilizing the .NET Framework, is designed for registering individuals.
 The user inputs the person's first name, last name, and personnumber.
 A validator checks the entered data to ensure that the person is not already registered.
 If the data passes validation, the person is successfully registered.
 Registered individuals are displayed on the form under the ***Registrerade personer*** section.
-The person's data is also saved to a file, which the program can later read..
+The person's data is also saved to a file, which the program can later read.

 <img src="PersonRegistration/forms.jpg" width="60%" height="60%">